jim45002/msg-util/README.md

 </table>

 # Build Instructions
 This source code was built using the cmake build tool.
 How to build and usage instructions will be added to this repository soon.
 If you would like to build and run the application and have questions contact the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n with any questions or email hotmethods@protonmail.com.
-This is a new repository so, please be patient.
+This is a new repository and Msg_util isn't in a release state yet so, please be patient.